By Lois Garcia – Technical Consultant

 I’ve put together this list to help create a dialogue between security, ops, and other teams.
 I hope to spark some conversations, or even (constructive) arguments, about security policy.

 1. The policy exists solely to protect the company’s legal standing in the case of an incident.

 In these environments, following policy is often rejected in favor of moving quickly.
 Many justifications are made.

-To disregard the deeper meaning and intent of policy is to take a short sighted view.
-An organization without respect for their security policy risks losing their reputation, both internally and externally.
+To disregard the deeper meaning and intent of the policy is to take a short-sighted view.
+An organization without respect for its security policy risks losing its reputation, both internally and externally.
 More tangible losses will follow.